detekoi/minimal-clock-overlay/README.md

 ### Direct Installation (Legacy Method)
 1. After downloading the files, open OBS Studio.
 2. Add a new "Browser Source".
-3. Set the width and height to appropriate values (recommended: 300x300).
+3. Set the width and height to appropriate values (e.g., 300x350 for analog+date+timezone, or up to 400x200 for large digital displays).
 4. Check "Local file" and browse to select the `clock-overlay.html` file.
 5. Check "Refresh browser when scene becomes active" (optional).